akennardi/Semantic-Parsing/README.md

 2. Folder `Evaluation` consists of all scripts to run evaluation and plot.
-After running the experiment, the log file in `.txt` format can be found in Sub-folder `Output` After running plot script, the plot in `pdf` can be found in Sub-folder `Plot`
+After running the experiment, the log file in `.txt` format can be found in Sub-folder `Output` After running plot script, the plot in `.pdf` can be found in Sub-folder `Plot`

 3. Folder `Experiment` consists of all shell scripts to run the experiment